- Academic Appeals

 Policy:

 “The members of each panel (other than the chair) shall be drawn from a pool consisting of at least 15 students who are not also faculty members and at least 15 faculty members who are not also students.
 The members of such pool shall be appointed by the Secretary, drawn from the various academic divisions and units of the University, and shall serve for a period of up to three years.
-The appointments shall be renewable upon invitation by the Senior Chair of the Tribunal” (Section C.ii.(a).19 of the Code of Behaviour on Academic Matters).
+The appointments shall be renewable upon invitation by the Senior Chair of the Tribunal” (Section 59 of the Code of Behaviour on Academic Matters).

 Explanation: